vmware/photon/docs/kubernetes.md

 ## Prerequisites

-* You need 2 or more machines with Photon installed.
+* You need two or more machines with the 1.0 general availability or later version of Photon OS installed.

 ## Instructions